 Scarlett Johansson's pompadour works just as well at the office as it does at a concert.
 To achieve Johansson's hair height, add a pomade like Oribe's Fiber Groom ($39) to your tresses.

-It doesn’t get more rock 'n' roll chic than Miley Cyrus's bleached faux-hawk.
-To keep yours in place, try using this Moroccanoil Molding Cream ($28) for defined spikes and flexible hold.
+It doesn’t get more Rock 'n' Roll chic than Miley Cyrus's bleached faux-hawk.
+It's similar in some ways to Halle Barry's spiked pixie but with closer shaved down sides.
+Follow the tips for #8, then try using this Moroccanoil Molding Cream ($28) for defined spikes and flexible hold.

 Pixie queen Evan Rachel Wood demonstrates a longer take on the style.
 Her '20s flapper-esque cut is super short in the back, longer in the front, with side-swept bangs that come to a point just above the jawline.